rjseymour66/computersystems3e/chapter2/notes.md

 _T2U<sub>32</sub>_(-1) = _UMax<sub>32</sub>_ = 2<sup>32</sup> = `printf("x = %u = %d\n", x, x);`
 _U2T<sub>32</sub>_(2<sup>31</sup>) = 2<sup>31</sup> - 2<sup>32</sup> = -2<sup>31</sup> = _TMin<sub>32</sub>_ = `printf("u = %u = %d\n", u, u);`

-- when an operation is performed with a signed and unsigned, C casts the signed to unsigned automatically
+- when an operation is performed with a signed and unsigned, C casts the signed to unsigned automatically and performs the operations assuming the numbers are nonnegative.
+- This is complicated by comparison (<, >, ==) operators

+### Example
+`-1 < OU` - the `-1` is implicityly cast to unsigned, which turns it into `4294967295U`, which is obviously greater than 0 unsigned.

 ## 2.2.6 Expanding the Bit Representation of a Number
 Conversion is different when it involves different word sizes.
 Converting from smaller to larger should always be possible.
 - To convert an unsigned to a larger data type, add leading 0s - called _zero extension_
 - To convert a twos-complement number to a larger data type, use _sign extension_, which is adding leading copies of the MSB to the number

 ### Examples
 Extending the word size from w=3 to w=4
 ```c